takenobu-hs/commandline-haskell/README.md

 One-liners mode (expression evaluation mode) of GHC
 ---------------------------------------------------

-The GHC could evaluate a expression on your terminal such as bash ([see also](https://downloads.haskell.org/~ghc/latest/docs/html/users_guide/using.html#expression-evaluation-mode)):
+The GHC could evaluate a single expression on your shell ([see also](https://downloads.haskell.org/~ghc/latest/docs/html/users_guide/using.html#expression-evaluation-mode)):

 ```
 $ ghc -e expr